-There are two federally funded programs that provide for disability payments: the Social Security Disability Insurance (SSDI) program, and the Supplemental Security Income (SSI) program.
-These programs could be critical to many individuals and families who face sudden injury and are unable to produce income or have reached an age where they are could no longer work.
+There are two federally funded programs that provide disability payments: the Social Security Disability Insurance (SSDI) program, and the Supplemental Security Income (SSI) program.
+These programs could be critical to many individuals and families who face sudden injury and are unable to produce income or have reached an age where they no longer work.

 If an individual is entitled to receive SSD benefits, certain members of their family could also qualify for SSD benefits.
 SSD benefits are typically available to spouses, divorced spouses, children, disabled children, and adult children who were disabled before the age of 22.

-Each qualifying family member could be eligible to receive up to fifty percent of a qualifying individual’s monthly disability amount.
+Each qualifying family member could be eligible to receive up to 50 percent of a qualifying individual’s monthly disability amount.
 The SSA has found that the total amount the person who receives SSD benefits directly and their family members who receive benefits through them could collectively receive typically falls between 150 and 180 percent of the qualifying individual’s disability benefit.